gflohr/qgoda/README.md

 - Flexible site structures with arbitrary taxonomies.
 - Listings with pagination for arbitrary taxonomies and filters.
-- Extensibilities with plug-ins written in Perl, Python, Ruby, or Java.
+- Extensibility with plug-ins written in Perl, Python, Ruby, or Java.
 - Built-in multi-language features based on GNU gettext, both for template code and --- optionally --- for content.